ann0see/rasjam/README.md

 All Raspberry Pis reverse ssh into the server to allow the admin to update/... the clients All Raspberry Pis run a headless (?) build of jamulus client which is somehow locally controlled (webbrowser, MIDI controller,...)
-All Raspberry Pis automatically setup and start jamulus if they are switched on All Raspberry Pis are centralli managed e.g. via ansible
+All Raspberry Pis automatically setup and start jamulus if they are switched on All Raspberry Pis are centrally managed e.g. via ansible